 Open an existing policy you want to update (for example, Default), or

-Create a new policy, for example, Overtime-enabled policy.
+Create a new policy, for example, an Overtime-enabled policy.
 Detailed guide here.

 Click Next.